How to comply with GDPR? [10 steps checklist]

 How organizations verify data subjects

-Organizations must also inform or take action within one month of the request receipt.
+Organizations must respond or take action within one month of the request receipt.
 If the request is complex, the GDPR Art.
 12 allows extending it by two months.
 In such cases, you must inform the data subject about the extension.

-GDPR Art.
-32 encourages organizations to take appropriate measures to ensure data security, both technical and organizational.
+GDPR Article 32 encourages organizations to take appropriate measures to ensure data security, both technical and organizational.
 Here are the main GDPR requirements:

 • Data pseudonymization and encryption